linagora/twake-calendar-frontend/README.md

 This frontend-only application will interact with:

 - [esn-sabre](https://github.com/linagora/esn-sabre/) CalDAV + CardDAV server, tailor made for LINAGORA needs.
 - [Twake Calendar side service](https://github.com/linagora/twake-calendar-side-service) that delivers additional backend features for Sabre.

 It is meant as a drop in replacement of [esn-frontend-calendar](https://github.com/linagora/esn-frontend-calendar).

+## Contributing

+### Formating

+We use [Prettier](https://prettier.io/) to keep code style consistent.
+A `.prettierrc` file is already included in the repo, so formatting rules are predefined.

+Before committing, make sure you format your files either using your IDE Prettier extension or Prettier CLI.

 ## Running it